s-Hankel hypermatrices and 2 x 2 determinantal ideals: Minimal primes for large values of

-In the first part of this section we study the minimal primes of $\I{n}{t}$ and therefore we fix $s=n$.
-We can restrict our focus to $n\geq 3$: if $n=2$ then we have a Hankel matrix, for which $\I{2}{t}=\It{2}{t}$ is prime.
+In the next part of this section we study the minimal primes of $\I{n}{t}$ and therefore we fix $s=n$.
+We can restrict our focus to $n\geq 3$: if $n=2$ then we have a Hankel matrix, for which $\I{2}{t}=\It{2}{t}$ is prime and well-understood.

 \begin{prop} Assume that $n\geq 3$.
 Then the $(n,t)$-switchable sets are exactly